Jan Evangelista Purkyně

-Jan Evangelista Purkyně (/cs/; also written Johann Evangelist Purkinje) (17 or 18 December 1787 – 28 July 1869) was a Czech anatomist and physiologist.
+Jan Evangelista Purkyně (/cs/; also written Johann Evangelist Purkinje; 17 or 18 December 1787 – 28 July 1869) was a Czech anatomist and physiologist.
 In 1839, he coined the term "protoplasma" for the fluid substance of a cell.
 He was one of the best known scientists of his time.
 Such was his fame that when people from outside Europe wrote letters to him, all that they needed to put as the address was "Purkyně, Europe".

 Biography

-Purkyně was born in the Kingdom of Bohemia (then part of the Austrian monarchy, now Czech Republic).
+Purkyně was born in Libochovice in the Kingdom of Bohemia (then part of the Habsburg monarchy, now the Czech Republic).
 After completing senior high school in 1804, Purkyně joined the Piarists order as a monk but subsequently left "to deal more freely with science."

-In 1818, Purkyně graduated from Charles University in Prague with a degree in medicine, where he was appointed a Professor of Physiology.
+In 1818, Purkyně graduated from the University of Prague with a degree in medicine, where he was appointed a Professor of Physiology.
 He discovered the Purkinje effect, the human eye's much reduced sensitivity to dim red light compared to dim blue light, and published in 1823 description of several entoptic phenomena.
 He published two volumes, Observations and Experiments Investigating the Physiology of Senses and New Subjective Reports about Vision, which contributed to the emergence of the science of experimental psychology.
 He created the world's first Department of Physiology at the University of Breslau in Prussia (now Wrocław, Poland) in 1839 and the world's second official physiology laboratory in 1842.
 Here he was a founder of the Literary-Slav Society.